shownotesArchive/OSF-in-a-Nutshell/OSF-in-a-Nutshell.md

 	* ```#topic``` (```#t```) identifies an item as an important part of the show notes
 	* ```#video``` (```#v```), ```#audio``` (```#a```) and ```#image``` (```#i```) and can be used to refer to media files
 	* ```#quote``` (```#q```) marks quotes, it should also be given the name of the person who said it
+		* All persons mentioned in the show notes (whether in citations or references) should also be specified in the header (PIS)
 	* ```#shopping``` links can be marked for online shops
 	* ```#prediction``` is used to highlight predictions that need to be checked later
 	* Links with further and descriptive content, which was not directly discussed in the podcast can be marked with ```#glossary```